atpratt/COMP333_PS1/README.md

 3/8:
 -Added new table for 2b. in models.py
+-Added settings.py file
--Added settings file
+-Added forms.py file
--Added forms file
+-Added views.py file
--started working on views.py
+-Finished functions in views.py, but there are bugs in variables/references